jonathanmli/Avalon-LLM/README.md

 - [AvalonLogs](https://github.com/WhoaWhoa/avalonlogs) Logs of quantitative (voting, successes, etc.) data for human players for around 12k games
 - [ProAvalon](https://www.proavalon.com/statistics) Logs can be availiable on request

+## Questions
+- What other alternatives to RLHF exist currently?